David & Margaret and The United Women in Faith

 An Interview with Julie Asuncion and Bob Dalton

-In this interview, Julie Asuncion, president of the East District United Methodist Women and District Representative to the board of directors for David & Margaret Youth and Family Services interviews Bob Dalton, president of the David & Margaret Youth and Family Services board of directors about the shared values and shared history of the two organizations.
+In this interview, Julie Asuncion, president of the East District United Women in Faith and District Representative to the board of directors for David & Margaret Youth and Family Services interviews Bob Dalton, president of the David & Margaret Youth and Family Services board of directors about the shared values and shared history of the two organizations.

 This long-standing partnership has supported thousands of children, youth, and families when they needed the support of their community.
-D&M and the UMW have been there no matter what is happening in the world.
+D&M and the UWF have been there no matter what is happening in the world.
 This partnership for the betterment of our community is one we are proud of and are grateful to you, our reader, for taking the time to learn more about it.

 The Background and Origin

 By the late 1800s the Methodist Episcopal Church (M.E) was known around the world for their flourishing spiritual and humanitarian endeavors.
 This fame was largely credited to Mrs. Lewis Flanders; Mrs. Thomas Kingsbury; Mrs. William B. Merrill; Lois Lee Parker; Mrs. Thomas A. Rich; Mrs. H.J.
 Stoddard; Mrs. William Butler; and Mrs. O.T.
 Taylor.